RyanNgCT/CS2030/W6Lect/README.md

 jshell> new PQ().add(1).add(2).poll().u().poll().u().poll()
 $12 ==> Pair[t=null, u=[]]
 ```
-As per above, still need not take care or the `null` appearing.
+As per above, still need not take care of the `null` appearing when there are no more elements.

 ```java
 Pair<Optional<E>, GPQ<E>> poll() {